Lesson 3: Conditions and Branching

 Here we have two conditions being evaluated, 18 > 11 and 18 < 18, separated by the use of the AND Boolean conditional operator.
 By using the AND conditional operator both conditions must evaluate to true to make the entire statement true.
 In other words this AND this must be true for the entire statement to be true.
 There will be more discussion on Boolean topics in a later lesson.

-The first condition will evaluate to false since 18 is not greater than 11.
-The second condition will also evaluate to false sine 18 is not less than 18.
+The first condition will evaluate to true since 18 is greater than 11.
+The second condition will evaluate to false sine 18 is not less than 18.
 If any condition on either side of the AND operator is false the entire statement becomes false.
 Once again, since 18 in military time is 6PM it can't possibly be afternoon so the IF...THEN statement prevented the code from printing that it's the afternoon.

 PRINT "Good Afternoon World!" ' yes, it must be afternoon